-The following ingredients are found at most good supermarkets.
+The following ingredients are found at most good supermarkets - and I've included a seasonal chart so you know what veggies to look out for.
 If you can’t find one or two spices for the recipe, don’t worry, just go on ahead without them and adjust to taste.
 Jaggery, mung dal (also called split mung dal) and ghee are the slightly more unusual ingredients, but you can pick them up online or buy the alternatives suggested below.

-- Seasonal vegetables (try the Dosha test to determine your Dosha):
+Seasonal vegetables or choose Dosha specific from the list below (use the Dosha test to determine your Dosha):

 Vata: butternut squash, carrots, peas, sweet potatoes